olejardamir/EquationCode/BRIDGE.md

 EQC-SIB uses four change classifications:

 * **METADATA:** MD changes only (FD and FSD unchanged).
-* **STATE:** FSD changes while FD is unchanged (e.g., dependency pins, toolchain lock, environment profile lock changes) and the change can affect observed behavior; revalidation is required.
+* **STATE:** FSD changes while FD is unchanged OR FD changes that are fully explained by toolchain/canonicalizer/materialization changes and evidence remains within tolerances; revalidation is required.
-* **FUNCTIONAL:** FD changes OR required evidence indicates semantic drift beyond tolerances OR public surface/operator contract changes.
+* **FUNCTIONAL:** FD changes not explained by state-only causes OR required evidence indicates semantic drift beyond tolerances OR public surface/operator contract changes.
 * **VALIDATION:** Changes restricted to validation assets or traces (golden/shadow) without changing governed semantics; may still require reruns and drift reporting.

 For **HARD** bindings, **evidence** (traces + contracts + surfaces) participates in classification (§5.2).
 FD is necessary but not sufficient.